ralphpd-benjaminyb/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, break it down into smaller, manageable tasks and use logical thinking to identify the best solution.
 Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
 Finally, never be afraid to ask for help or advice from others in the programming community.
 They are often more than happy to share their knowledge and experience with newcomers.

+# 2024-01-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
+Always strive for clarity and readability; remember that someone else (or future you) may need to understand and modify your code.
+Refactor early and often, embrace modularity, and choose straightforward solutions whenever possible.
+The best code is not only functional but also easy to comprehend and extend."